tunewriter/rental-booking-manager/README.md

 ## Setup
 ### Get Started
 #### If you can access the demo on Google Sheets:
-1. Click on "File &rarr; Make a copy"
+1. Click on _File &rarr; Make a copy_
 2. Adjust the dates and the items for your use case
 #### If you can not access the demo on Google Sheets:
-1. Import the "booking_manager.xlsx" file to Google Sheets
+1. Import the _booking_manager.xlsx_ file to Google Sheets
-2. Go to "Extensions &rarr; Apps Script" and copy-paste the Code.gs file
+2. Go to _Extensions &rarr; Apps Script_ and copy-paste the Code.gs file
 3. Set a trigger for sort()-method _(on open)_ and a trigger for the avail()-method _(on edit)_
 4. Adjust the dates and the items for your use case